Now that it’s officially Spring, we have seen some pretty amazing sales on flowers… especially tulips!

 A mini tupperware bowl!
 You can use an actual bowl or a heavy measuring cup (these actually work better).
 Since this tupperware bowl fit the circumference of the vase perfectly, I’m using it instead.

-This mini tupperware bowl (or whatever household item you choose) will add “secret” height to the bottom of your vase so that your short flowers will look a lot taller when you plop them in the vase.
+This mini Tupperware bowl (or whatever household item you choose) will add “secret” height to the bottom of your vase so that your short flowers will look a lot taller when you plop them in the vase.

 The taller they are, the more opportunity you will have to arrange them how you like.

-After you add the bowl upside down into the bottom of the vase, add water and no one will ever know about your secret weapon.Then all you have to do is plop the short stemmed tulips (or whatever flower you have) into the vase and arrange accordingly!
+After you add the bowl upside down into the bottom of the vase, add water and no one will ever know about your secret weapon.Then all you have to do is plop the short-stemmed tulips (or whatever flower you have) into the vase and arrange accordingly!
 Not all tulips start as droopy as these did, but over time your short stems will start drooping around the vase and will make a bigger visual impact when on display.
 For such a simple trick, I’m always surprised at what a difference it makes.
 You may not have to use this trick every time, but I wanted to share it just in case you come across short blooms that you want to display in your favorite tall vase.

-Create a Tight Arrangement
+Create a Tight Tulip Arrangement

-And for those large mouth vases that tend to spread your flowers around the mouth of the vase, think about adding a smaller vase inside the larger one.
+And for those largemouth vases that tend to spread your flowers around the mouth of the vase, think about adding a smaller vase inside the larger one.
 This will create a narrower opening.
 There’s been plenty of times where I sneak a mason jar inside a larger, more stylish vase.
 This way the flowers are tighter and I can still use the vase I had my heart set on.

 In cases like this, I usually only put water in the mason jar (or the skinnier vase) and not in the large vase too.
 That’s what I did with this flower arrangement of spray roses…

 So what do you guys think… do any of you already use tricks like this?
 I love splurging on fresh flowers, and hate when I don’t have the perfect vase to fit the specific bouquet I purchased.
-Any tips or tricks to creating a solution OR keeping my flowers alive as long as possible are very welcome!
+Any tips or tricks for creating a solution OR keeping my flowers alive as long as possible are very welcome!

 P.S.
 Looking to update your vase collection?